mpizosdim/DevelopingDataProducts/Presentation/Presentation.md

 ========================================================
 type: sub-section

 Using row data taken from [KilledbyPolice](http://www.killedbypolice.net/) and using some text scraping technicies to clean the data an application was implimented to visualize the database.
-The application can be found in www.dbizopoulos.com.
+The application can be found in [shinyApp:KilledByPolice](https://mpizosdim.shinyapps.io/Killed_by_Police).
 The code of the data can be found in [Github:mpizosdim](https://github.com/mpizosdim/DevelopingDataProducts).

 Application
 ========================================================
 type: sub-section

-The applciation  allows the user to:
+The application allows the user to:

-- Select inputs such as year,race or sex to visualize in the MAP of US the people killed by the police in every state
+- Select inputs such as year, race or sex to visualize in the map of US the people killed by the police in every state
 - Interesting tables for the data
 - Check interesting plots of the data.
 - About page explaining the application.